enweg/tca-replication-material/README.md

 # Replication Material for "Transmission Channel Analysis in Dynamic Models"

+> [!NOTE]
+> The paper "Transmission Channel Analysis in Dynamic Models" can be found on [arXiv](https://arxiv.org/abs/2405.18987).
+The different versions on arXiv are tracked by the different releases here on GitHub.
+Releases are located in the right side-bar on deskop computers and laptops and on the bottom of the page on mobile devices.

 The replication material is split into three parts.

 1. The folder 'section-5-1' contains all replication material for Section 5.1 "Forward Guidance of Monetary Policy".
 Replication requires the Julia language.